Download Careers360 App

 What is Fermi Energy?

-Fermi energy definition: Named after the Physicist by name Fermi.
+Definition: Fermi energy is named after the physicist by the name of Fermi.
 At absolute zero temperature, the energy occupied by an electron is called the Fermi energy.
-It is often defined as:
+It is often defined as

-Fermi energy is a concept in quantum mechanics usually about the energy of the greatest occupied quantum state during a system of fermions at absolute 0 temperatures.
+Fermi energy is a concept in quantum mechanics usually about the energy of the greatest occupied quantum state during a system of fermions at absolute zero temperature.

 Fermi Energy Formula